grantkollar/Foodfinder/README.md

 If you're a restaurant owner, Food Finder is still helpful:

 - Register a restaurant and write your own restaurant homepage
-- Register a restaurant and write your own restaurant homepage
+- Recommend your restaurant information to customers

 Use Food Finder to accurately and quickly select restaurants and cuisines, or increase the sales of your restaurant